pierpaolo28/sapiensLink/README.md

 The superuser is a special type of user with elevated privileges, typically used for administering and managing the application.

 Access the admin panel by navigating to [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and login with your superuser credentials

+## Run Redis Server

+In order to have the web application notification system up and running, you need to make sure to have the Redis Server up and running (opening a new terminal window at the root of the project and running the following command):

+- `redis-server`